misterjaykay/good-README-creator/README.md

-# Ex.
-Sample Title
+# Good README Creator
 ---
   ## Description
-  > Ex.
-This is sample description for my project.
+  > This app creates a readme file to users to use on their own projects.

 ---
   ## Getting Started